 Tubal Sterilization Reversal at NWEPS

-Starting in 2020, we are proud to offer tubal sterilization reversal procedures at Northwest Endometriosis and Pelvic Surgery.
+We are proud to offer tubal sterilization reversal procedures at Northwest Endometriosis and Pelvic Surgery.
 Using the most advanced microsurgical techniques available, our surgical technique will optimize the likelihood of successful reversal and achieving a pregnancy.

 Every year, tens of thousands of women have permanent sterilization procedures, believing that they no longer wish to conceive in the future.
 While these procedures can be a great way to ensure that no further pregnancies occur, the reality we know is that up to 30-40% of women who have sterilization will change their mind in the future and consider having another child.